 Once ROADS or HRS has received approval from your Associate Dean Research, a Senior Advisor will be assigned to assist you with development of your proposal.

-Additional information about the ORF-RE program can be found on the Ontario Ministry of Economic Development, Job Creation and Trade’s website.
+Additional information about the ORF-RE program can be found on the Ontario Ministry of Colleges and Universities’ website.